Diptanu-Deb/VSDSquadron-RTL2GDS-SoC-Implementation/README.md

 Macros ae placed manually during floor planning.

-##### A short explanation (your own words): why macros like RAM behave differently than standard cells:
+## A short explanation (your own words): why macros like RAM behave differently than standard cells:

-RAM macros behave differently from standard cells because they are large, custom-designed memory blocks treated as fixed black boxes in the design flow, with timing and power dominated by internal memory array effects rather than simple gate delay.
+a) RAM macros behave differently from standard cells because they are large, custom-designed memory blocks treated as fixed black boxes in the design flow, with timing and power dominated by internal memory array effects rather than simple gate delay.

-Standard cells Can be resized (different drive strengths) whereas macros are of fixed size and cannot be resized.
+b) Standard cells Can be resized (different drive strengths) whereas macros are of fixed size and cannot be resized.

-During synthesis, standard cells can be optimised but macros cannot be optimised.
+c) During synthesis, standard cells can be optimised but macros cannot be optimised.

 Screenshots are attached below:

-Invoking floor plan command
+# Invoking floor plan command

 ![Screenshot 2026-02-23 001813](https://github.com/user-attachments/assets/11cf4eb6-11bb-49b1-b5a7-1e964da13788)